Skip to Content

 Caution

-Hard drive speed and space are critical components of the Private API Gateway, as request and response payloads are stored on the server during API transactions.
+Hard drive speed and space are critical components of the private API gateway, as request and response payloads are stored on the server during API transactions.

-• Optimal configuration of the system and overall environment running the Private API Gateway.
+• Optimal configuration of the system and overall environment running the private API gateway.

 Warning